As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What type of rocks you are using will always dictate the time that it will take to have them tumbled.
 Softer rocks such as calcite, marble, Obsidian, or fluorite, for example, will always shape more quickly in a rock tumbler than harder rocks.

 This is because they have a Mohs hardness of 3 (calcite and marble, 4 (fluorite), and 5.5 (Obsidian), respectively.
 When it comes to harder stones such as jasper (7), agate (7), petrified wood (7), or varieties of quartz (7), their Mohs hardness is far more significant, and thus it will take several days more to shape and polish.

-You should choose your rocks carefully, make sure they are of relatively equal size, hardness (usually the same specimens) since only one unsuitable stone can affect the rest of your batch negatively.
+You should choose your rocks carefully, and make sure they are of relatively equal size, and hardness (usually the same specimens) since only one unsuitable stone can affect the rest of your batch negatively.

 The best rocks for tumbling are hard, having a Mohs scale hardness between 2 and 5.
 If your specimens are too soft, they won’t polish well, and if they are too hard, the abrasives cut them too slowly.

 When it comes to density, tumbling rocks shouldn’t have pore spaces or fractures.
 These spaces can trap particles of grit, and this will hinder the polishing process.

 These fractures can also lead to rocks breaking inside your rock tumbler, while the sharp edges might scratch your other specimens inside the tumbler.